pawl/raspberry-pi-1u-server/README.md

 * [Mini-ITX motherboard with low-power processor](https://www.reddit.com/r/homelab/comments/kli89e/1u_poe_powered_miniitx_virtualization_server_build/)

 ### Other Case Options
+* No case, drill holes for stand-offs, and mount to the chassis.
+    * More work, but would probably work fine and small heatsinks would be cheap.
 * [Argon ONE M.2 Case for Raspberry Pi 4](https://www.amazon.com/Argon-Raspberry-Support-B-Key-Compatible/dp/B08MJ3CSW7)
     * Includes an M.2 storage adapter.